DreadMcLaren/Pixel_ChatBot/README.md

 # Installation Instructions

-**NOTE:** This install guide was created using linux Ubunutu and assumes you've already gathered your telegram token and openai api key.
+**NOTE:** This install guide was created using linux Ubuntu and assumes you've already gathered your telegram token and openai api key.

 1. SSH into server
 ```